-This study was conducted within the Tropical Indo-Pacific bioregion (Short et al., 2007) in diverse seagrass meadows of the Western Indian Ocean (WIO), specifically in coastal waters of Unguja Island (-6.15809°S, 39.19181°E) of Zanzibar, Tanzania.
-The climate is tropical, with temperatures between 27 and 35°C, with an annual rainfall of 1600 mm that is strongly influenced by two opposing monsoon seasons driven by the southeast monsoonal circulation of the central WIO (Mahongo and Shaghude, 2014; McClanahan, 1988).
+This study was conducted within the tropical Indo-Pacific bioregion (Short et al., 2007) in diverse seagrass meadows of the western Indian Ocean (WIO), specifically in coastal waters of Unguja Island (-6.15809° S, 39.19181° E) of Zanzibar, Tanzania.
+The climate is tropical, with temperatures between 27 and 35 °C, with an annual rainfall of 1600 mm that is strongly influenced by two opposing monsoon seasons driven by the southeast monsoonal circulation of the central WIO (Mahongo and Shaghude, 2014; McClanahan, 1988).
 The northeast monsoon occurs from November to February and the southeast monsoon occurs from April to September.
-The regional hydrodynamics are complex and primarily influenced by ebb-flood tidal phases but are also influenced by the East African Coastal Current (EACC) and monsoon winds (Mahongo and Shaghude, 2014; Shaghude et al., 2002; Zavala-Garay et al., 2015).
-The tidal cycles are semi-diurnal ranging from mesotidal during neap tide (~1 m amplitude) to macrotidal (from 3 to 4 meters in amplitude) during spring tide (Shaghude et al., 2002; Zavala-Garay et al., 2015).
-Strong tidal currents can reach velocities that range from 0.25 to 2 m/s (Shaghude et al., 2002).
+The regional hydrodynamics are complex and primarily influenced by ebb-flood tidal phases but are also influenced by the East African Coastal Current and monsoon winds (Mahongo and Shaghude, 2014; Shaghude et al., 2002; Zavala-Garay et al., 2015).
+The tidal cycles are semidiurnal ranging from mesotidal during neap tide ($\sim 1 \text{ m}$ amplitude) to macrotidal (from 3 to 4 m in amplitude) during spring tide (Shaghude et al., 2002; Zavala-Garay et al., 2015).
+Strong tidal currents can reach velocities that range from 0.25 to 2 m s^{-1} (Shaghude et al., 2002).

-Sample sites were established within three seagrass meadows (M1, M2, M3) in open coastal waters adjacent to coral cays west of the main city, Zanzibar Town (Figure 1).
+Sample sites were established within three seagrass meadows (M1, M2, M3) in open coastal waters adjacent to coral cays west of the main city, Zanzibar City (Fig. 1).
 These meadows were chosen because they contained a range of seagrass species (up to eight species) with different life-history strategies, and at the same time had similar landscape positions and abiotic properties, such as shallow water depth, carbonate sediments, and negligible terrestrial inputs (Shaghude et al., 2002).
-M1 is located in shallow waters (70 cm - 380 cm in depth) to the southeast of Kibandiko Island and encompasses an area of 15 hectares, which include several small intermittent patch reefs.
-M2 is also located 1.5 km to the west of M1, and encompasses an area of 4.8 hectares.
-M2 resides within a shallow lagoon (50 cm - 320 cm in depth) adjacent to a sand spit and fringing reef on the north-eastern side Changu Island.
-M3 covers 4.6 hectares and is located in shallow waters (50 cm - 375 cm in depth) north of Chumbe Island, adjacent to patch reefs and a sand spit.
-M3 resides 16 to 17 km south of M1 and M2, respectively.
-The seagrass within these meadows are growing within a shallow sediment layer on top of an uplifted Pleistocene carbonate platform (Kent et al., 1971; Short et al., 2007).
-The sediments are biogenic, with the major constituents being benthic foraminifera, molluscs (pelecypods and gastropods) and coral, with negligible terrigenous inputs (G.R.
-Narayan unplub.; Shaghude et al., 2002).
+M1 is located in shallow waters (70-380 cm in depth) to the southeast of Kibandiko Island and encompasses an area of 15 ha, which includes several small intermittent patch reefs.
+M2 is also located 1.5 km to the west of M1, and encompasses an area of 4.8 ha.
+M2 resides within a shallow lagoon (50-320 cm in depth) adjacent to a sand spit and fringing reef on the northeastern side Changu Island.
+M3 covers 4.6 ha and is located in shallow waters (50-375 cm in depth) north of Chumbe Island, adjacent to patch reefs and a sand spit.
+M3 resides 16 and 17 km south of M1 and M2, respectively.
+The seagrass within these meadows grows within a shallow sediment layer on top of an uplifted Pleistocene carbonate platform (Kent et al., 1971; Short et al., 2007).
+The sediments are biogenic, with the major constituents being benthic foraminifera, molluscs (pelecypods and gastropods), and coral, with negligible terrigenous inputs (Gita R. Narayan, unpublished; Shaghude et al., 2002).